pydantic/pydantic/docs/concepts/serialization.md

     #> foo: hello
     #> bar: whatever=123
 ```

+1. You might get an unexpected error if your model defines a field named `keys`.
+In that case,
+   you can call `dict(iter(m))` as a workaround.

 Note also that [`RootModel`](models.md#rootmodel-and-custom-root-types) _does_ get converted to a dictionary with the key `'root'`.